Jefferson Cup

-The Jefferson Cup is a youth soccer tournament held annually since 1981 in Richmond, Va. hosted by the Richmond Strikers soccer club.
+The Jefferson Cup is a youth soccer tournament held annually since 1981 in Richmond, Virginia. hosted by the Richmond Strikers soccer club.
 The girls side is the No. 1 ranked youth soccer tournament in the United States, according to GotSoccer.com, while the boys side ranks 31st.

 About 800 boys and girls teams are typically accepted to attend the Jefferson Cup, and some 500 teams are declined admission to the tournament every year.
 Age groups run from Under 11 to Under 18.
 In 2014, 461 girls teams were accepted, as well as 401 boys teams.

 Beginning in 2015, it was played over a span of three weekends in March, rather than two weekends as in years past.
 It includes one boys weekend, two girls weekends, and a goalkeeper showcase.

 Beginning in 2016, the Jefferson Cup will add a second showcase weekend for boys (Under 15 to Under 17) over Memorial Day Weekend.

 A 2013 study showed that the event has an economic impact of $15 million annually on the local economy of greater Richmond, including drawing more than 22,000 hotel room nights to the area.